HuntsmanCancerInstitute/UMIScripts/Usage.md

 ### UMIScripts

-The included de-deduplication script is considerably faster, but with a notable
-caveat: no guarantee is made for retaining identical molecules at secondary, supplementary, and inter-chromosomal alignments (they are treated independently).
+The included de-deduplication script is considerably faster, but with a **notable caveat**: no guarantee is made for retaining identical molecules at secondary, supplementary, and inter-chromosomal alignments (they are treated independently).
 Otherwise, for normal alignments, results are comparable to Picard.
 For most count-based applications such as ChIPSeq or RNASeq, this limitation may be acceptable.